finos/FDC3-conformance-framework/README.md

 This repository currently contains:

  - `tests` - the FDC3 conformance tests, implemented using Mocha / TypeScript, making use of the FDC3 type definitions, [@finos/fdc3](https://www.npmjs.com/package/@finos/fdc3).
- - `app` - A simple application that hosts the tests, allowing them to be executed from within a desktop container.
- - `mock` - Multiple mock applications that are used to verify conformance - [details](./mock/README.md)
+ - `static` - HTML files used to create the static server
  - `directory` - Some JSON files in the FDC3 V2 Directory format that you can use to set up your desktop agent with either 1.2 or 2.0 test suites.
+ - 'terms-conditions' - [Terms and Conditions](terms-conditions/FDC3-Certified-Terms.md) of the Conformance Program.
+Instructions for joining the program are [here](Instructions.md)

 In order to get started, install all the dependencies with: